irmen/Pyro5/docs/source/clientcode.rst

 Also notice that the callback method (or the whole class) has to be decorated with ``@Pyro5.api.expose`` as well to allow it to be called remotely at all.
-See the :py:mod:`callback` example for more details and code.
+See the `callback example <https://github.com/irmen/Pyro5/tree/master/examples/callback>`_ for more details and code.

 .. index:: misc features